facebookresearch/vfusion3d/README.md

 ### Prepare Images
-- We put some sample inputs under `assets/40_prompt_images`, which is the 40 MVDream prompt images used in the paper.
+- We put some sample inputs under `assets/40_prompt_images`, which is the 40 MVDream prompt generated images used in the paper.
 Results of them are also provided under `results/40_prompt_images_provided`.

 ### Inference
 - Run the inference script to get 3D assets.
 - You may specify which form of output to generate by setting the flags `--export_video` and `--export_mesh`.
 - Change `--source_path` and `--dump_path` if you want to run it on other image folders.

     ```
     # Example usages